 The term ‘zero hours’ is a label, not a legal term.
 Sometimes employers use other terms such as ‘short-hours contract’, or ‘hours to be agreed’.
 Under a typical arrangement, the written contract terms state that the employer is not obliged to offer any work, and that the worker is not obliged to accept it.
 The employer only agrees to pay for hours worked.

 There is a widespread misconception that zero hours contract workers have no employment rights.
 This is not true.
 Workers on this type of contract are entitled to at least the basic statutory rights available to all workers, including the right to the National Minimum Wage and paid statutory holiday.

-Many employment rights, such as the right to Statutory Maternity Pay, or to claim unfair dismissal, depend on a period of continuous service, and again, zero hours contract workers can struggle to meet this requirement.
+Many employment rights, such as the right to Statutory Maternity Leave, or to claim unfair dismissal, depend on a period of continuous service, and again, zero hours contract workers can struggle to meet this requirement.
 However, if the evidence shows that you have in fact worked a pattern of regular hours over a long period, an employment tribunal could decide that your service has in fact been continuous, regardless of what the contractual documentation says.

 In practice, the real problem with zero hours contract working has more to do with the chronic imbalance of power between the two sides, which tends to drive a coach and horses through the protection that is supposed to be provided by many individual workers’ rights.
 In particular, zero hours contract workers who try to assert their rights face the risk that their employer will retaliate simply by reducing their hours, or not awarding them any more assignments.